 Dr Yap is an EFS and ESSM Certified Psycho-Sexologist (ECPS).

-She is one of only four professionals with this accreditation in the UK.
+She is one of only a small number of professionals with this accreditation in the UK.

 Many people experience sexual problems at various points in their lives however, it is not always clear where to get help and people can feel very alone when faced with problems of sexual functioning.
 Sexual problems can negatively affect our relationships, quality of life, self-image, confidence and mood.